 MiningWatch Canada is a federally registered non-profit society.

-The Directors have expertise and experience in geoscience, human health, education, resource management, labour rights, organisational management and fund-raising, international development, and aboriginal issues.
-Individual board members are responsible to the member organisations of MiningWatch as a whole and will not, in their governance capacity, represent specific organisational interests.
+The Directors have expertise and experience in community economic development, human health, education, resource management, labour rights, organisational management and fund-raising, international development, and Indigenous issues.
+Individual board members are responsible to the member organisations of MiningWatch as a whole and do not, in their governance capacity, represent specific organisational interests or affiliations.

 Earl Commanda, Co-Chair